tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 communicate with a central server (one key for n devices), have their own key for communicating with a central server (n keys for n devices), or have pairwise keys for communicating with each other (n^2 keys for n devices).

 The exact provisioning process depends on the system requirements and threat model.
-Generally, use of a single PSK shared between more than one node is not recommended, even if other accommodations are made, such as client certificate authentication after PSK-based connection establishment.
-See {{recommendations}}.
+Whenever possible, avoid sharing a PSK between nodes; however, sharing a PSK among several node is sometimes unavoidable.
+When PSK sharing happens, other accommodations SHOULD be used as discussed in {{recommendations}}.

 ## Provisioning Examples